expo/expo/docs/pages/guides/authentication.md

 > `https://auth.expo.io/@yourname/your-app`

-- **Environment:** Development or production projects in the Expo client, or in a standalone build.
+- **Environment:** Development or production projects in Expo Go, or in a standalone build.
 - **Create:** Use `AuthSession.makeRedirectUri({ useProxy: true })` to create this URI.
   - The link is constructed from your Expo username and the Expo app name, which are appended to the proxy website.
 - **Usage:** `promptAsync({ useProxy: true, redirectUri })`

-#### Published project in the Expo client
+#### Published project in the Expo Go app

 > `exp://exp.host/@yourname/your-app`

-- **Environment:** Production projects that you `expo publish`'d and opened in the Expo client.
+- **Environment:** Production projects that you `expo publish`'d and opened in the Expo Go app.
 - **Create:** Use `AuthSession.makeRedirectUri({ useProxy: false })` to create this URI.
-  - The link is constructed from your Expo username and the Expo app name, which are appended to the Expo client URI scheme.
+  - The link is constructed from your Expo username and the Expo app name, which are appended to the Expo Go app URI scheme.
   - You could also create this link with using `Linking.makeUrl()` from `expo-linking`.
 - **Usage:** `promptAsync({ redirectUri })`

-#### Development project in the Expo client
+#### Development project in the Expo Go app

 > `exp://localhost:19000`

-- **Environment:** Development projects in the Expo client when you run `expo start`.
+- **Environment:** Development projects in the Expo Go app when you run `expo start`.
 - **Create:** Use `AuthSession.makeRedirectUri({ useProxy: false })` to create this URI.
   - This link is built from your Expo server's `port` + `host`.
   - You could also create this link with using `Linking.makeUrl()` from `expo-linking`.